New England Six States

-In New England's six states September and October sees the leaves turn to amazing shades of gold, scarlet, purple, and yellow.
-This fly drive holiday will show you the best of the famous fall foliage; the exact best time is hard to predict and will vary from north to south but generally the last 10 days of September and the first two weeks in October should be best.
-As well as the fall foliage you will be seeing the covered bridges, the picturesque white churches and all that is loved about New England.
+The New England’s six states are beautiful year around not just in the fall although September and October see the leaves turn to amazing shades of gold, scarlet, purple, and yellow.
+This fly drive holiday will show you the best of the area: the charming towns, the covered bridges, the picturesque white churches and all that is loved about New England.

-Fly to Boston and spend a couple of days enjoying this historical and vibrant city.
-Be sure to explore the Freedom Trail, Faneuil Hall and Quincy Market among the many highlights.
+Fly to Boston, transfer to your chosen hotel and spend a couple of days enjoying this historical and vibrant city.
+Take a trolley tour of the Freedom Trail, board a harbour cruise, visit Faneuil Hall and Quincy Market among the many highlights.

 2 nights Boston

 Boston to Kennebunkport

 Collect your car and follow the coast through New Hampshire to Maine and the charming...

 Collect your car and follow the coast through New Hampshire to Maine and the charming resort town of Kennebunkport.
 We suggest a stop for lunch in Ogunquit, whose name in the language of the Algonquin Indians means beautiful place, to stretch your legs along the 1-mile Marginal Way for breathtaking ocean views.